MEET OUR FACULTY

 Other Publications

-• Church Life Journal: “The Allegory of the Dinner Party: Hitchcock’s Rope and Axel’s Babette’s Feast,” May 24, 2023
+• “The Allegory of the Dinner Party: Hitchcock’s Rope and Axel’s Babette’s Feast,” Church Life Journal (May 2023).

-• Washington Post: “Why the Right to Privacy Should Exist Even After Someone Dies,” September 6, 2018
+• “Why the Right to Privacy Should Exist Even After Someone Dies,” Washington Post (September 2018).

-• Arc of the Universe: “The Push and Pull of Conciliarist Thought and Religious Liberty: A Reply to Daniel Mark,” January 10, 2018
+• “The Push and Pull of Conciliarist Thought and Religious Liberty: A Reply to Daniel Mark,” Arc of the Universe (January 2018).

-• Uncommon Sense (Omohundro Institute of Early American History and Culture): “Beginning and Ending with Footnotes,” September 7, 2016
+• “Beginning and Ending with Footnotes,” Uncommon Sense (Omohundro Institute of Early American History and Culture) (September 2016).

-• Milwaukee Journal Sentinel: “The Necessary, Hazardous Quality of Patriotism,” August 11, 2008
+• “The Necessary, Hazardous Quality of Patriotism,” Milwaukee Journal Sentinel (August 2008).

 My teaching spans American history and the history of political, legal, and religious thought in the United States and Europe.
 I have taught courses and advised theses at the undergraduate and graduate levels in history, political science, theology, and interdisciplinary programs, both in class and online.
 I have developed new courses at the intersection of religion and politics and have co-taught with philosophers and theologians.
 My courses offer intensive writing sessions, historical methods, seminar-style discussions, digital and archival research, and public speaking opportunities, among other transferrable skills.
 According to student reviews, 97% would take my courses again.